 On average UN Peacekeeping mission lasts 31 months.
 Six missions have continued for longer than 26 missions, including:

-The two newest peace operations reflect the diverse roles peacekeepers play.
-The United Nations Mission in Colombia (2016) reflects the traditional role of peacekeepers.
-It is a mission of unarmed international observers tasked with monitoring and verifying the disarmament and ceasefire agreement signed in the 2016 peace process.
+Contemporary peace operations reflect the diverse roles peacekeepers play.
+The United Nations Mission in Colombia (2016 – 2017) reflected the traditional role of peacekeepers.
+The mission of unarmed international observers were tasked with monitoring and verifying the disarmament and ceasefire agreement signed in the 2016 peace process.

 On the other hand, the United Nations Support Office in Somalia, which also had its first deployment in 2016, will support the active UN and African Union missions in Somalia with activities ranging from providing medical care to coordinating logistics.

 The trend of peacekeeper deployments to countries with an active armed conflict has been increasing since the turn of the century.

 In 2015, just over half of the 100,000 active peacekeepers were deployed in a country with an active armed conflict, such as Sudan and the Democratic Republic of Congo.